mort-sh/docs/documentation/SvelteKit.md

 ...SvelteKit will error:

 ```
-Cannot import $lib/server/secrets.js into public-facing code:
+Cannot import $lib/server/secrets.ts into code that runs in the browser, as this could leak sensitive information.

-- src/routes/+page.svelte
+ src/routes/+page.svelte imports
-	- src/routes/utils.js
+  src/routes/utils.js imports
-		- $lib/server/secrets.js
+   $lib/server/secrets.ts

+If you're only using the import as a type, change it to `import type`.
 ```

 Even though the public-facing code — `src/routes/+page.svelte` — only uses the `add` export and not the secret `atlantisCoordinates` export, the secret code could end up in JavaScript that the browser downloads, and so the import chain is considered unsafe.

-This feature also works with dynamic imports, even interpolated ones like ``await import(`./${foo}.js`)``, with one small caveat: during development, if there are two or more dynamic imports between the public-facing code and the server-only module, the illegal import will not be detected the first time the code is loaded.
+This feature also works with dynamic imports, even interpolated ones like ``await import(`./${foo}.js`)``.

 > [!NOTE] Unit testing frameworks like Vitest do not distinguish between server-only and public-facing code.
 For this reason, illegal import detection is disabled when running tests, as determined by `process.env.TEST === 'true'`.